You may already be familiar with the dangers of smoking, but can one cigarette have an impact on your health?

 - The excess mucus created to coat and protect your lungs will begin to drain.

 - Nicotine not only is addictive, but it also impedes your sense of smell and taste.
 It takes two days for your body to flush the nicotine out and for your senses to return to normal.

 - Hearing loss is a little-known side effect of smoking.
 When you smoke, the oxygen in your inner ear is depleted.

 - Smoking makes it harder for your blood to circulate, so exercising and other physical activity can leave you winded.

-If you are a non-smoker, don’t start.
+If you’re a nonsmoker, don’t start.
 If you smoke regularly or just occasionally, find out if you should get screened for lung cancer.

-“It is in any individual’s absolute best interest to never smoke or at least quit smoking if they are current smokers,” said Anthony Kim, MD, professor of clinical surgery at the Keck School of Medicine of USC and division chief of thoracic surgery at Keck Medicine of USC.
+“It is in any individual’s absolute best interest to never smoke or at least quit smoking, if they are current smokers,” says Anthony W. Kim, MD, division chief of thoracic surgery at Keck Medicine of USC and professor of clinical surgery at the Keck School of Medicine of USC.
 “There are hundreds of thousands of people who are literally dying from smoking-related diseases and wish that they had the option again to have never started.”

-As one of the eight original National Cancer Institute (NCI)-designated comprehensive cancer centers in the United States, USC Norris Comprehensive Cancer Center at Keck Medicine of USC is one of the preeminent academic medical institutions in the country.
-If you are in the Los Angeles area, get screened for lung cancer by calling (800) USC-CARE (800-872-2273) or visit https://cancer.keckmedicine.org/request-an-appointment/.
+As one of the eight original National Cancer Institute–designated comprehensive cancer centers in the United States, USC Norris Comprehensive Cancer Center at Keck Medicine is one of the preeminent academic medical institutions in the country.
+If you are in the Los Angeles area, get screened for lung cancer, by calling (800) USC-CARE (800-872-2273) or visit https://cancer.keckmedicine.org/request-an-appointment/.